softawaregmbh/docker-webdev/README.md

 ## Development
 The containers are created through [`create-image.ps1`](https://github.com/softawaregmbh/docker-webdev/tree/master/create-image.ps1).
-Please update the information in this [README](https://github.com/softawaregmbh/docker-webdev/blob/master/README.md) according to the new versions.
+Please update the version information in this [README](https://github.com/softawaregmbh/docker-webdev/blob/master/README.md) according to the new versions.

+> **IMPORTANT:** Make sure that all the files used in the container (`.bashrc`, `docker-entrypoint.sh`, ...) use `LF` as their line-ending.
+Otherwise you will get really ugly errors at *container runtime*!

 ### Options
 ```
 // Parameters
-[1] image-type     # one of the subfolders in ./image
-[2] node-version   # node-version according to https://hub.docker.com/r/library/node/
+[1] node-version        # node-version according to https://hub.docker.com/r/library/node/
+[2] application-type(s) # 0, one or more Dockerfile-Suffixes as seen in ./images
+                        # e.g. "angular" | "angular, webpack"
+                        # if omitted, only plain base images are created

 // Flags
 -silent    # omit Docker-Output only show success and error messages